albertusk95/kalman-filter/README.md

 ## Currently available modules:

-- Static model => the true value of the object being measured is constant
+- Static state => the true value of the object being measured is constant
    - Estimates a single true value
+- Dynamic state => the true value of the object being measured is governed by a certain equation
+   - Estimates multiple true values

 ## How it works